warp-contracts/warp/README.md

 of changing the contract's code "on the fly" (while evaluating the state) - without the need of deploying anything on Arweave.
 This is really useful while debugging contracts (e.g. quickly adding some console.logs in contract's source code) or quickly testing new features.

-### Example usages
-A separate repo with examples is available at [https://github.com/redstone-finance/redstone-smartweave-examples](https://github.com/redstone-finance/redstone-smartweave-examples).
-Follow instructions in its README.md to learn more.